 Winter semester and summer semester

 First-level university degree in Mechanical Engineering or similar (Bachelor or German Diplom (FH), with an overall grade of “good” or higher).
 Graduates with a degree in other fields or a lower overall grade will be admitted after their aptitude has been identified in written form or an interview.
-Proficiency in German and/or English language (see admission requirements).
+The Master programme is taught entirely in German.
+Proof of C1 must be provided.